Abdul Hakeem, Pakistan

 Abdul Hakeem (also known as Abdul Hakim), (عبدُالحکِیم), is a city in Kabirwala Tehsil, Khanewal District in the Punjab province of Pakistan.

 Location

-The city is situated 10 kilometres from Tulamba and is 3 km from the Ravi River and 28 km from Mian Channu.
-The tomb of Saint Abdul Hakeem is located in the city centre near Multan road.
+The city is situated 10 kilometres from Tulamba, 3 km from the Ravi River and 28 km from Mian Channu.
+The tomb of Saint Abdul Hakeem is located in the city centre near Multan Road.

 Famous events

-The famous event in the city is the yearly Urs of the Saint Abdul Hakeem, held every year from 21 to 23 June.
-Thousands of the followers of the saint visit the tomb, and a Grand Lok Mela and the Lucky Irani Circus take place during the Urs.
+The famous event in the city is the yearly Urs of the saint Abdul Hakeem, held every year from 21 to 23 June.
+Thousands of the saint's followers visit the tomb during the Urs, and a grand Lok Mela takes place where the festivities include the Lucky Irani Circus.

 Colleges and schools

-Abdul Hakeem has schools and colleges including Dare Arqam school, Allied School, Army Public School.
+Abdul Hakeem has a number of schools and colleges including Dar-e-Arqam School, F.G.
+Public Schools, and Army Public School.
 The city has high schools for girls and boys and a degree college for both genders.
 There is also a vocational training centre for boys and girls.
-Now Punjab group of college and Superior college also providing their facilities to the students.
+Now Virtual University of Pakistan's Abdul Hakim Campus (PABH01), Punjab group of colleges and Superior College also offer educational options for the students.